Table of Contents

-- Send a “Do Not Track” request with your browsing traffic: This sends a request not to track your activity, to websites.
+- Send a “Do Not Track” request with your browsing traffic: This sends a request not to track your activity, on websites.
 Remember that this is only a request, and websites can still track you.

 - Allow sites to check if you have payment methods saved: If you have saved payment methods in Chrome, this should be enabled to use them online.
 Chrome will offer to complete transactions quickly using the saved information.
 Read more about it here.